18F/handbook/_pages/policies/employee-resources-policies/hiring.md

 If you'd like to see a list of all the open hiring actions across TTS, please visit [the TTSJobs handbook page]({{site.baseurl}}/ttsjobs)

+To learn about the different hiring authorities we use please visit our [hiring authorities](https://handbook.18f.gov/hiring-authorities/) page.

 ## Types of hiring actions at TTS

 ### Competitive (Career) and Excepted Service hiring actions via the Merit Promotion Process